dataloop-ai-apps/pipeline-templates/mlops/smart_search/clip_train_and_embed/README.md

 ### Preparation

 To be able to train CLIP, you need to have two datasets: one for images and one for the image and text pairs in prompt items.
-Please see the CLIP preprocessing pipeline for assistance in preparing these datasets.
+The first one will contain all the images for the model as regular image items.
+The second dataset should contain prompt items with the image as the user prompt, and the text annotation.
+See the image captioning pipeline for an example of how the prompt items should be formatted.

 ### Installation: